google-deepmind/sonnet/docs/sonnet.md

     channel dimension of the input and output is the last dimension (default, "NHWC"), or the second dimension ("NCHW").
 * `custom_getter`: Callable or dictionary of callables to use as custom getters inside the module.
 If a dictionary, the keys correspond to regexes to match variable names.
 See the `tf.get_variable` documentation for information about the custom_getter API.
+Note that this `custom_getter` will not be passed to the `transpose` method.
+If you want to use a custom getter with the transposed of this convolutional network, you should provide one to the `transpose` method instead.
 * `name`: Name of the module.

 ##### Raises: